 The 92-acre Morris Arboretum in the Chestnut Hill neighborhood of Philadelphia has striking fall foliage.
-And I love seeing kids at the Arboretum climbing the huge outdoor sculptures, playing hide and seek in the garden buildings, visiting the swans and ducks in the pond, or peeking inside the Victorian greenhouse.
+And I love seeing kids at the Arboretum climbing the huge outdoor sculptures, playing hide and seek in the garden buildings, visiting the swans and ducks in the pond or peeking inside the Victorian greenhouse.
 Plus, fall season colors are all around.
-The Arboretum has native and imported trees of all sizes, plus programs for kids and adults.
-While there’s an entrance fee, there are also bathrooms and a casual cafe on site.
+The Arboretum has native and imported trees of all sizes, as well as programs for kids and adults.
+While there’s an entrance fee, there are also bathrooms and a casual café on site.

 Laurel Hill Cemetery in East Falls

 My kids like spooky things.
 And I love to see the changing leaves while wandering around the sprawling Laurel Hill graveyard, located a few miles from Center City, what we call midtown Philadelphia.
 Surprisingly, Laurel Hill Cemetery is a lively place.
-Not only does the Cemetery welcome walkers, bikers, picnickers, it also has great views of the Schuylkill River.
+Not only does the cemetery welcome walkers, bikers and picnickers, it also has great views of the Schuylkill River.
 That’s because Laurel Hill Cemetery is perched high on a hill in the East Falls neighborhood of Philadelphia.
-Plus, it’s free, there’s a bathroom, and a souvenir shop.
+Laurel Hill Cemetery is free and has a bathroom and a souvenir shop.
 (Want 8 More Fun Free Things to Do in Philadelphia?
 Click here.)

 Horticultural Center in West Philadelphia

-Between watching the changing fall colors, kids can run on several acres of open green lawn dotted with sculptures, watch a fountain, or picnic beneath the trees at the Horticultural Center in West Philadelphia.
+Between watching the changing fall colors, kids can run on several acres of open green lawn dotted with sculptures, watch a fountain or picnic beneath the trees at the Horticultural Center in West Philadelphia.
 You can also duck inside the greenhouse, which has plants and statues.
-The Horticultural Center is inside Philadelphia’s sprawling Fairmount Park.
-Free, bathrooms.
-Bonus: It is across the street from a replica of a 17th Century Japanese House and Garden, which charges a fee, is a destination in itself, and has its own beautiful fall foliage.
+The Horticultural Center, which is free and offers bathrooms, is inside Philadelphia’s sprawling Fairmount Park.
+Bonus: It’s across the street from a replica of a 17th Century Japanese House and Garden, which charges a fee, is a destination in itself and has its own beautiful fall foliage.